kaistmm/Audio-Mamba-AuM/README.md

 ## Inference
 An example notebook for inference is provided in the ``examples/inference`` directory.
 The notebook demonstrates a minimal example of how to load a trained model and perform inference on a sample audio file.

+## Training

+### Overview
+Each dataset's training scripts and relevant files are located within their respective folders under the `exps/` directory.
+These folders include:

+- **Bash files**: Represent configurations for various experiments conducted with the dataset.
+- **Data folder**: May include example train/test splits, dataset label information, and data sampling weights.

+### Executing Training Scripts
+To execute the training scripts:

+1. **Navigate** to the dataset's directory (e.g., `exps/vggsound/`).
+2. **Run** the corresponding script (e.g., `bash aum-base_scratch-vggsound.sh`).

+> **Note**: The scripts are prepared for execution but require modification of paths (such as experiment directories) to fit your specific setup.

+### Multiple GPU Training
+For training on multiple GPUs:

+1. **Set GPU IDs**: List the GPU IDs in the `CUDA_VISIBLE_DEVICES` environment variable (e.g., `CUDA_VISIBLE_DEVICES=0,1,2,...`).
+2. **Adjust Batch Size**: Set the `batch_size` argument in the script to the desired batch size per GPU.

+> To maintain the effective batch size from single GPU training, divide the batch size by the number of GPUs.

 ## Model Checkpoints
 The model checkpoints are available for the following experiments: